Public Health Schools and MPH Programs in Texas

 Public Health Careers Outlook in Texas

-The healthcare sector is made up of an array of practitioners and practice settings.
-From 2019 to 2029, the U.S. will add about 2.4 million new healthcare jobs, according to the Bureau of Labor Statistics (BLS).
+The healthcare sector comprises an array of practitioners and practice settings.
+From 2024 to 2034, the U.S. will add about 1.9 million new healthcare jobs, according to the Bureau of Labor Statistics (BLS) 2024 report.
 Some of those jobs will be based in the private sector, and others in the public sector.

 Epidemiologist Careers & Salary in Texas